 How to create a certificate template

-Workshop Butler knows how to populate your template with different text values like the title of a workshop or the name of an attendee.
+Workshop Butler knows how to populate your template with different text values like the title of an event or the name of an attendee.
 You find the full list of supported tags below.

 You can add a tag right into the body of the Word document.
 However, we recommend using Text Boxes for that purpose.
 They are highly configurable and easy to position correctly.

 Pro Tip: we highly recommend entering tags in one go.
 If you make a mistake while typing a tag, erase it completely and start from the beginning.
 Or copy-paste it.
 Why is that?

 docx is a complex format that stores a myriad of parameters.
 In some cases, it includes information about cursor movements and word editing.
 As a result, the tag tag_event_title got split into three parts: tag_, event, _title.
 Workshop Butler does not identify such splits and does not replace the tag with real value.

 List of supported text tags